What is cellular IoT? The future of IoT connectivity

 This system is the core of both cellular networks and cellular IoT.
 Let’s look at some of the components of cellular IoT.

-Traditional SIM cards connect the device to a network and securely authenticates the user.
+• IoT SIM card: Traditional SIM cards connect the device to a network and securely authenticates the user.
 Cellular IoT SIM cards, on the other hand, have different functions since they were created for devices with different needs.
 Traditional SIMs are usually locked to one network, while some IoT SIMs (like Hologram’s) can hop to the best available network in a particular location.
-IoT SIMs are also designed to be managed remotely and in bulk, meaning that a business can interact with an entire fleet of devices at once.
+IoT SIMs can be managed remotely at scale, meaning that a business can interact with an entire fleet of devices at once.

 Which Mobile Networks Does Cellular IoT Use?